-Figure 8.
-Number of treatments involving PGT that reached different steps in the treatment process in 2020 and results after fresh and frozen/thawed cycles (combined)..
+Figure 8 Number of fresh PGT treatments that started in 2021 and combined results for embryo transfer for both fresh and frozen/thawed cycles..

-If biopsy is performed at the blastocyst stage, embryos are cryopreserved and transfer are performed in a frozen/thawed cycle.
+If biopsy is performed at the blastocyst stage, embryos are cryopreserved and transfer is performed in a frozen/thawed cycle.